SionR25/word-counter/README.md

 with it (especially getting the gradle build right).

 I made an assumption that it would be text files that it would be reading, so haven't tested with any other files.
+I also assumed that we would want to count numeric characters but not non alpha-numeric characters, so have included functionality to strip anything that isn't `A-Za-z0-9`

 I decided to do more functional programming than OOP.
 Because the case was quite defined and limited to one function, I though classes would be too much.
 If there were future